forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 ### Adding a Gemfile to an existing project

-There are several ways to do  that but I think the easiest, especially for someone who is not a ruby developer, is to have jekyll generate a Gemfile for you, then commit that file to your project repo and push it to your source provider.
+There easiest way to add a gemfile to a project is to have jekyll generate a Gemfile for you, then commit that file to your project repo and push it to your source provider.

 I'm a developer, so the way I would do this is to:
   - open a command line,